Home Nike Soccer California San Diego Nike Boys Soccer Camp at University of San Diego

 Assistant Coach

-A soccer veteran with a wealth of experience in the professional, collegiate and club game, Frankie Sanfilippo enters his third season with San Diego men’s soccer in 2023 as an assistant coach.
+A soccer veteran with a wealth of experience in the professional, collegiate and club game, Frankie Sanfilippo just completed his fifth season with San Diego men’s soccer as an assistant coach.

 SOCC Craft Image Template Coach Photo 150 x 150 px